amaliejvik/it1901-project-pacman/pacMan-application/docs/release3/README.md

 <br>

-### 4. Updated the package- class- and sequential-diagram with PlantUML
+### 4. Update the package- class- and sequential-diagram with PlantUML

-In the new release we have added a new sequential diagram that shows how storage is done remotely.
-This makes it easier to understand the similarities and differences between local and remote storage.
-Also the other diagram: class and architecture have been updated so that they now include the new functionality and restserver implementation.
+In the new release we have added a new sequential diagram that shows how scores are storage remotely.
+This makes it easier to understand the similarities and differences between local and remote version of the application.
+The other diagrams, class and architecture, have been updated to reflect the new functionality and restserver implementation.
 You can read more about the diagrams and see them [here](/pacMan-application/docs/diagrams/release3/README.md).

 <br>